Last Updated: 3/28/23 | March 28th, 2023

 11. Wander Ecola State Park

-This park is just a few miles north of Cannon Beach and stretches 9 miles (14km) down the coast.
+This park is just a few miles north of Cannon Beach and stretches 9 miles (14 kilometers) down the coast.
 The area was explored by William Clark (of Lewis and Clark) in 1806, who discovered numerous indigenous burial sites and archeological remains here.

 There are hiking trails, tide pools, picnic areas, caves, and more.
 The park is so picturesque that many movies have also been filmed here, including scenes from The Goonies, Point Break, and Twilight.
 Admission is $5 USD per vehicle.